 - Simple Application: There is no need to reinvent the wheel for a simple, straightforward application that will not likely scale at an unprecedented pace.

 - No Microservices Expertise: Effective microservices require multiple people with expertise in specific services, technologies, or frameworks, as well as those with experience in bringing it all together to work well.

 - Quick Launch: You can develop a simple application to prototype rapidly with a monolithic approach.

 Choosing a Microservices Architecture

-Microservices will help the organization develop more complex software or app that involve a lot of business logic (operated by many different modules), either offering personalization or lots of features or heavy use of interactivity.
-Microservices is also ideally suited for those “breakthrough” startup apps or apps that reach a large audience and need to be able to scale rapidly.
+- A Complex and Scalable Application: Microservices will help the organization develop more complex software or apps that involve a lot of business logic (operated by many different modules), either offering personalization or lots of features or heavy use of interactivity.
+Microservices are also ideally suited for those “breakthrough” startup apps or apps that reach a large audience and need to be able to scale rapidly.

-The choice to start with a microservice or a monolith (monolithic) comes down to the size and skill of the team, the needs of the program, and the desired time to market.
-While most conventional wisdom would suggest a small or start-up team leverage a monolithic approach, the clever use of outsourcing can help small teams future-proof their big ideas with a microservices approach.
+Should I start with a microservice or a monolith?The choice to start with a microservice or a monolith (monolithic) comes down to the team’s size and skill, the program’s needs, and the desired time to market.
+While most conventional wisdom would suggest a small or startup team leverage a monolithic approach, outsourcing can help small teams future-proof their big ideas with a microservices system.

-No, each microservice can have its own tech stack, allowing developers to choose the right technology, frameworks, and libraries ideally suited for each module.
+Do microservices require a specific technology stack?No, each microservice can have its tech stack, allowing developers to choose the right technology, frameworks, and libraries ideally suited for each module.

-The question of speed always comes up in the monolithic vs microservices discussion, but there are two interpretations of speed: time to develop and performance.
-Simple monolithic applications are simple to develop, debug and deploy, but over time they can become difficult to scale and suffer from performance issues.
-On the other hand, the independent scaling capabilities of a microservices architecture make it ideal for high performance situations, but the number of API calls can be a drain on performance, making this a ‘push’ situation.
+Is monolithic architecture faster than microservices?Simple monolithic applications are simple to develop, debug and deploy, but over time they can become difficult to scale and suffer from performance issues.
+On the other hand, the independent scaling capabilities of a microservices architecture make it ideal for high-performance situations.
+Still, the number of API calls can drain performance, making this a ‘push’ situation.